 Yorick Lambreghts

 My research focuses on the evolution of sociality in lizards with a particular interest in the role of kin recognition.
 Specifically, I am interested in the role of kin recognition itself, its importance in the early evolution of sociality and how it becomes refined as social systems become increasingly complex.
-While I am based at the University of Tasmania (BEER group), my field and experimental work takes place at the Macquarie University in Sydney (Lizardlab).
+While I am based at the University of Tasmania in Hobart (BEER group), my field and experimental work takes place at the Macquarie University in Sydney (Lizardlab).

 Before moving to Australia I completed both my Master’s and Bachelor’s at the University of Antwerp, Belgium.
 During this time I studied animal personalities in birds for my Master’s thesis and took part in a project on urbanisation and island effects in lizards.